 The Bank provides adequate budget for the development of new products and services which includes hardware and system development, continuous education and market research.
-The estimated amounts spent for 2014, 2013 and 2012 totaled \$\mathbb{P}\$373.4 million, \$\mathbb{P}\$363.0 million and \$\mathbb{P}\$219.2 million, respectively.
+Estimated amount spent for 2014, 2013 and 2012 totaled ₱373.4 million, ₱363.0 million and ₱219.2 million, respectively.